+(2) The statement of financial position shall include line items that present the following amounts: SFRS(I) 1-1.54

+- (a) property, plant and equipment;

+- (b) investment property;

+- (c) intangible assets;

+- (d) financial assets (excluding amounts shown under (e), (h) and (i));

+- (e) investments accounted for using the equity method;

+- (f) biological assets within the scope of SFRS(I) 1-41;

+- (g) inventories;

-(2) The statement of financial position shall in nclude line items that present the following an iounts: SFRS(I) 1-1.54 (a) property, plant and equipment;(b) investment property; (h) trade and other receivables;(i) cash and cash equivalents; (n) liabilities and assets for current tax, as defined in SFRS(I) 1-12; (c) intangible assets;(d) financial assets (excluding amounts shown under (e), (h) and (i)); (j) the total of assets classified as held- for-sale and assets included in disposal groups classified as held-for-sale in (o) deferred tax liabilities and deferred tax assets, as defined in SFRS(I) 1-12; (p) liabilities included in disposal groups (e) investments accounted for using the equity method; accordance with SFRS(I) 5; (k) trade and other payables; classified as held-for-sale in accordance with SFRS(I) 5; (f) biological assets within the scope of SFRS(I) 1-41; (l) provisions;(m) financial liabilities (excluding amounts) (q) non-controlling interests, presented within equity; and (g) inventories; shown under (k) and (l)); (r) issued capital and reserves attributable to owners of the parent.
-Current / Non-Current distinction of as sets and liabilities (2a) An entity shall classify an asset as current (a) it expects to realise the asset, or interv when: to sell or consume it (d) the asset is cash or a cash equivalent (as defined in SERS(I)) SFRS(I) 1-1.66
+- (h) trade and other receivables; - (i) cash and cash equivalents; - (j) the total of assets classified as heldfor-sale and assets included in disposal groups classified as held-for-sale in accordance with SFRS(I) 5; - (k) trade and other payables; - (l) provisions; - (m) financial liabilities (excluding amounts shown under (k) and (l)); - (n) liabilities and assets for current tax, as defined in SFRS(I) 1-12: - (o) deferred tax liabilities and deferred tax assets, as defined in SFRS(I) 1-12; - (p) liabilities included in disposal groups classified as held-for-sale in accordance with SFRS(I) 5; - (q) non-controlling interests, presented within equity; and - (r) issued capital and reserves attributable to owners of the parent.

+Current / Non-Current distinction of assets and liabilities
-- in its normal operating cycle;

-- (b) it holds the asset primarily for the purpose of trading;

-- reporting period; or

-(a) it expects to realise the asset, or intends to sell or consume it, (d) the asset is cash or a cash equivalent (as defined in SFRS(I) 1-7) unless the asset is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting period.
+- (2a) An entity shall classify an asset as current_when: - in its normal operating cycle; - (b) it holds the asset primarily for the purpose of trading; - (c) it expects to realise the asset within 12 months after the reporting period; or - (a) it expects to realise the asset, or intends to sell or consume it, (d) the asset is cash or a cash equivalent (as defined in SFRS(I) 1-7) unless the asset is restricted from being exchanged or used to settle a liability for at least 12 months after the reporting period.